Skip to main content

 4. Return to gentle heat.
 Put the pot back on low heat and stir for another minute until the mixture is uniformly hot, thick, and glossy.

 5. Pour and drink.
 Serve in a small cup.
-This is rich—you don’t need a 16-ounce mug.
+This is rich, so you do not need a 16-ounce mug.

 That’s it.
-Real drinking chocolate is chocolate + milk + heat + patience.
+Real drinking chocolate is chocolate, milk, heat, and patience.
 No powder, no additives, no packets.

 Choosing the chocolate

 The chocolate you use is the flavor.
 This is not a recipe where cheap ingredients hide behind sugar and marshmallows.
-The chocolate is front and center.
+The chocolate is the main thing.

-Dark chocolate (60-75%) produces the most classic drinking chocolate—intense, complex, not too sweet.
-This is the Barcelona chocolateria style.
+Dark chocolate (60-75%) produces the most classic drinking chocolate: intense, complex, and not too sweet.
+This is the Barcelona style.

 Milk chocolate (35-45%) produces a sweeter, creamier result.
-Excellent for people who find dark drinking chocolate too intense.
-Children usually prefer this.
+It works well for people who find dark drinking chocolate too intense.
+Children usually prefer it.

-Single-origin bars make the most interesting drinking chocolate because their distinctive flavor notes—fruity, nutty, earthy—come through clearly in liquid form.
-A Madagascar chocolate with red berry notes makes a drinking chocolate that tastes like chocolate-dipped raspberries without any raspberry ever being involved.
+Single-origin bars make the most interesting drinking chocolate because their flavor notes come through clearly in liquid form.
+A Madagascar chocolate with red berry notes can taste like chocolate-dipped raspberries without any raspberry added.

 Avoid chocolate with fillings, flavors, or inclusions.
 Plain bars only.
-Nuts, caramel, and fruit pieces don’t melt cleanly.
+Nuts, caramel, and fruit pieces do not melt cleanly.

 Tip